 Back then, you could probably get away with just placing eggs on the kitchen counter, ready for use, without any issues.
 These days, such a method may no longer apply because of different factors.

 Using past storing practices, you could easily encounter problems associated with contamination, cleanliness, and disease.
+Eggs can’t sit out for hours in many cases, especially after they’ve been cooked.

 This day and age may have given us more affordable foods, but questionable farming methods made our grandparents’ egg-storing practices no longer a good choice.